Can I tell you one of the most common misconceptions in SEO?

 Your Facebook page’s about tab gives you lots of opportunities to link back to your website, especially thanks to the domain.com links.

-At bare minimum, you need to use the website link as that will show up on your page:
+At the bare minimum, you need to use the website link as that will show up on your page.

 You can get double the benefits by including your domain.com in your page’s short description and using a landing page in the website field.